andrykonchin/andrykonchin.github.io/_posts/2019-09-08-ruby-basics-exception-catching-en.markdown

 ### Using in classes and modules

-It's hard to imagine when it might be useful, but `rescue` section could be declared not only in a block or a method, but also in a class and module body:
+While it may seem unconventional, there are situations where declaring the `rescue` keyword could be useful, not just within a block or a method, but also within a class and module body:

 ```ruby
 class A